BarbeRousseLibre/hermessenger/README.md

 - Adding a feature to add a prefix in front of subject, regarding a list of subject into the mail form.

 - Adding a sweet way to add a prefix for subject as body, allowing to know easier and quicker that the current mail of the recipient's mail box is coming from this script.

+- Giving the choice for pre-defined natural languages, probably these one: french, english, spanish.
+Some more could be added, later, like Chinese, Arabic, Hindi, Russian, Ukrainian and other cyrillic languages, and more.
+This first needs a better implementation of the pattern matching actually used, which only allow Latin-alike alphabet.
+Please note, this won't use translation software or AI translation.
+If you want to help, let's do it properly :) !

 ## How it works